open-telemetry/opentelemetry-collector-contrib/exporter/elasticsearchexporter/README.md

 ### Elasticsearch document mapping

-The Elasticsearch exporter supports several document schemas and preprocessing behaviours, which may be configured throug the following settings:
+The Elasticsearch exporter supports several document schemas and preprocessing behaviours, which may be configured through the following settings:

 - `mapping`: Events are encoded to JSON.
 The `mapping` allows users to configure additional mapping rules.